 • Material Handling

+Informal checklists for training new employees, or training your contractors on the job, as they work with new materials and tools is not a safe or efficient work practice.
 Written safety programs ensure that every employee is working on-site with the same base of information.
 This way, every employee knows how to handle materials and tools safely, and they know how to monitor their environment to prevent accidents.
-On the other hand, disorganized safety training leads to inattentive employee behavior…which eventually leads to workplace accidents.
+On the other hand, disorganized safety training leads to inattentive employee behavior which inevitably leads to workplace accidents.